build-on-aws/content/posts/bedrock_quick_start/index.md

 Alright, you're all set to start building your next generative AI masterpiece with Amazon Bedrock.

+The full code for the repo is located [here](https://github.com/build-on-aws/amazon-bedrock-quick-start)

 ## Creating stunning images with Stable Diffusion
 You're a developer with an app idea that needs to transform text into detailed images.
 Maybe it's a game feature, or perhaps it's a unique meme generator.
 You realize that crafting such an application can be complex, requiring expertise in both natural language processing and computer vision.

 Amazon Bedrock brings the power of [Stable Diffusion](https://aws.amazon.com/what-is/stable-diffusion/?sc_channel=el&sc_campaign=genaiwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=bedrock_quick_start) for image generation, and [Streamlit](https://streamlit.io/) adds the flair of interactive web apps.
-This perfestreamlitct combination lets you cut through the complexities and jump straight into building your application.
+This combination lets you cut through the complexities and jump straight into building your application.

 Before we jump into the coding part, let's understand the two core components we'll be using.